LDAC is a high-bitrate Bluetooth audio codec developed by Sony to transmit more audio data wirelessly than standard codecs like SBC or AAC.

 It takes two minutes, and it makes a noticeable difference.

-LDAC also works with select DAPs (digital audio players) and some dongles like the FiiO BTR5 or Shanling UP5.
-Not all true wireless earbuds support LDAC, so always check before buying — some brands advertise “Hi‑Res” but don’t include LDAC support at all.
+LDAC also works with select DAPs and some dongles like the FiiO BTR5 or Shanling UP5.
+Not all true wireless earbuds support it, so always check before buying.
+Budget options like the EarFun Air Pro 4 are a good example.

 Is LDAC Worth It for Gaming?